Muscular Dystrophy Association Clinic

 - Idiopathic Inflammatory Myopathies

 - These are a group of acquired muscle disorders that result in muscle inflammation and necrosis, typically presenting in adulthood, characterized by weakness in the shoulder girdle and pelvic girdle muscle distribution.
 The major subtypes of these muscle disorders include dermatomyositis, immune-mediated necrotizing myopathy, myositis of the antisynthetase syndrome, polymyositis, myositis as part of the rheumatic disease overlap syndrome, and inclusion body myositis.
 Diagnosis is based on clinical presentation, physical examination, serum blood work, electromyography, muscle MRI, muscle biopsy, and additional subspecialized tests to evaluate for other systemic involvement.
-Typically, this group of muscle disorders is treated with immunosuppression, which results in improvement in muscle weakness.
+Typically, this group of muscle disorders is treated with immunosuppression, which results in muscle weakness improvement.
 Non-muscular manifestations of these disorders are also co-managed by rheumatology colleagues.

 Contact Us